 Sunday

-Delivered in their inbox, like a letter.
+Delivered to her inbox, like a small magazine.

-Sunday is a letter, not a feed.
+Sunday is a ritual, not a feed.

 We built Sunday because our families deserve better than an algorithmic photo stream.
 Here's what that means in practice.